Email: staff@rjslawlibrary.org

 B. What the RJS Law Library Means for Equal Justice and the Rule of Law

 The law library is important to lawyers.
-But its value to the general public is far greater, for it gives life and meaning to one of the most basic values underpinning the community: equal justice under law — without which the Rule of Law and democratic values become illusory.
+But it’s value to the general public is far greater, for it gives life and meaning to one of the most basic values underpinning the community: equal justice under law, without which the Rule of Law and democratic values become illusory.

 Unfortunately, that’s daily reality in our system of justice: